Remember 8th grade? It was awkward for me. (I would include an image of my school picture here but I burned them.)

 ANYWAY, in 8th grade my best friend was Cecilia, we both loved The X-Files and I had a huge crush on David Duchovny.
 And we wrote each other letters.

 Long letters—I know some of them were about The X-Files but otherwise I really don’t remember what they were about.
 We passed them to each other at lunch and after school.
 (Even though we sat together at lunch.)

 Did you write letters in junior high?
 Maybe you wrote long emails to friends in college.
-Or had long, flirty texts to people you’ve dated.
+Or have had long, flirty text exchanges with people you’ve dated.

 But a marketing email is not one-to-one.
 It goes out to a list – an audience.

 Obviously, you can’t address marketing email to each individual personally.
 You send to a list.
 But the person receiving your email is managing an inbox full of emails that are one-to-one messages.
 If you send something that doesn’t sound like it’s one-to-one, it reads as spam.

 So when I write emails to my list, I ask myself, “Does it sound like I wrote it to just one person?”